internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 Deployment of a new certificate and key must be predicated (automated check) on the corresponding TLSA "3 1 1" record being in place for some time, not only on the primary DNS nameserver, but also on all secondary nameservers.
 Explicit queries against all the servers are to check for this are highly recommended.

 Some servers have keys and certificates for multiple public key algorithms (e.g. both RSA and ECDSA).
 In that case, not all clients will negotiate the same algorithm and see the same key.
 This means that a single "3 1 1" record cannot match the server's currently deployed certificate chains.
-Consequently, for such servers the "3 1 1" current + "3 1 1" next TlSA records need to be provisioned separately for each algorithm.
+Consequently, for such servers the "3 1 1" current + "3 1 1" next TLSA records need to be provisioned separately for each algorithm.
 Failure to do that can result in hard to debug connectivity problems with some sending systems and not others.

 Use of the same key (and perhaps wildcard certificate) across all of a domain's SMTP servers (all MX hosts) is **not** recommended.
 Such keys and certificates tend to be rotated across all the servers at the same time, and any deployment mistakes then lead to an outage of inbound email.
 Large sites with proper monitoring and carefully designed and automated rollover processes can make wildcard certificates work, but if in doubt, don't overestimate your team's ability to execute this flawlessly.